drumnickydrum/sequencer/README.md

 - Clean up css from yesterday.
 Resolved low-performance paint issue (transitioning cursor bgcolor).
 - Fixed bug during `animateSound`.
 Just needed a null check for the ref.
 - Disabled clear buttons if just used.
+- Scroll button component that disableds when element reaches either end.

 ### 3/19/2021